B. J. Harrison Reads Merry Christmas

 Part of the Classic Tales with B. J. Harrison series

-Find all the answers in Jack London's short story "To Build a Fire" from 1908.
+Find all the answers in Jack London's post-apocalyptic novel "The Scarlet Plague" from 1912.

 by Jack London